Communities of Practice

 From 2022-2026

-A new Community of Practice has been formed to support knowledge sharing and development among 24 projects funded through the Public Health Agency of Canada’s investment, “Preventing and Addressing Family Violence: The Public Health Perspective.”
-These projects are conducting intervention research projects across Canada to support people across the life course who have experienced family violence or have been abusive towards family members or loved ones.
+The Trauma- and Violence-Informed Gender-Based Family Violence Community of Practice was formed to support knowledge sharing and development among 24 projects funded through the Public Health Agency of Canada’s investment, “Preventing and Addressing Family Violence: The Public Health Perspective.”
+These projects conducted intervention research projects across Canada to support people across the life course who have experienced family violence or have been abusive towards family members or loved ones.

 From 2015-2022